 Products & Solutions

-The circular connectors use different coding to carry out their power supply or data interface tasks.
-While the classic variant has a screw cap, HARTING has configured its M12 connectors with a more modern and fast PushPull locking mechanism.
+The industrial circular connectors use different coding to carry out their power supply or data interface tasks.
+While the classic variant has a screw cap, HARTING has configured its M12 connectors with a more modern and faster PushPull locking mechanism.

 The metric version of the circular connectors plays an important role for industrial termination techniques.
 Their termination type usually results from their shape and metric dimension.
-The best known representatives here are the M8 and M12 sizes.
+The best-known representatives here are the M8 and M12 sizes.
 The circular connectors use different coding to carry out their power supply or data interface tasks.
-While the classic variant has a screw cap, HARTING has configured its M12 connectors with a more modern and fast PushPull locking mechanism.
+While the classic variant has a screw cap, HARTING has configured its M12 connectors with a more modern and faster PushPull locking mechanism.

 An audible click during the tool-free assembly process signals that a correct connection has been established.
 The assembly density (for example on switches) can also be significantly increased.
 Thus, HARTING is supporting the I4.0 trend towards miniaturization by meeting the demands of device manufacturers whose housings continue to shrink.